-For the first time in human history the air that surrounds us on average contained 400 ppm (parts per million) CO2, and 475 ppm greenhouse gases.
+For the first time in human history, in 2013, the air that surrounds us on average contained 400 ppm (parts per million) CO2, and 475 ppm greenhouse gases.
 If we add the increased amount of water vapor due to global warming, we approach 500 ppm.
-2013 is a special year in this respect.
+2013 was a special year in this respect.
 The 400 ppm mark only lasted some weeks.
-Next year the duration will be longer.
-From 2016 onwards, it will probably be permanent.
+In 2014 the duration has been longer.
+The Keeling curve increases relentlessly.
+From 2016 onwards, the atmospheric content of CO2 will probably be permanently above the 400 ppm mark.
 We have now crossed a border we should not have crossed and are venturing into the unknown.

 - The worst heat and drought in living memory in the United States.
 Agriculture and food production were greatly affected in more than half the country

 - Droughts in many parts of Eastern and Southern Europe, Australia and India

 - More rain than ever measured in southern Norway in June and July

 - Extreme rain worse than ever in Buskerud, Norway, August 2012

 The summer of 2011 included the following disasters likely due to anthropogenic global warming:

 - 2011 one of the warmest years measured despite the low solar radiation and a strong and cooling La Nina ocean current in the Pacific.

 - Large forest fires in New Mexico, USA, dangerously close to the nuclear facility Los Alamos.
 12,000 people evacuated.